 - The U.S. Department of Justice and human rights lawyers refer to them when adjudicating asylum cases.

-Guided by the United Nations’ Universal Declaration of Human Rights and subsequent human rights treaties, the country reports don’t draw legal conclusions, rate countries or declare whether they failed to meet standards.
+Guided by the United Nations’ Universal Declaration of Human Rights and subsequent human rights treaties, the country reports don’t draw legal conclusions, rate countries, or declare whether they failed to meet standards.

-How does the State Department get its information?
+How does the department get its information?

 “We ask the same questions of every country,” and each one is held to the same standards regardless of its relationship with the United States, Kozak says.
 Every U.S. embassy has a human rights officer who gathers information from the host government, media reports, local nongovernmental organizations and others who care about human rights conditions in the country.